monaeem118/kickstarter-analysis/README.md

-# Technical Analysis of Louise' Kickstarter Campaigns
+# Technical Analysis of Louise's Kickstarter Campaigns

 ## Overview of Project
 This project provides a visual analysis and insight into Louise's crowdfunding dataset for "Theater" category.